mekomsolutions/shared-github-workflow/docs/maven-check-deps-build-publish.md

 - `upload-artifacts`: Whether to upload the artifacts to GitHub using upload-artifacts action.
 Default is `false`.
 - `upload-artifacts-path`: The path to the artifacts to upload.
 Default is empty.
 - `upload-artifacts-name`: The name of the artifacts to upload.
 Default is `artifact`.
+- `notify-ocd3`: Whether to notify the OCD3 about the new published artifacts.
+Default is `false`.
+- `ocd3-webhook-url`: The Webhook URL of the OCD3 to notify.
+Default is `https://openmrs-cd.mekomsolutions.net/generic-webhook-trigger/invoke`.
+- `ocd3-username`: The username to authenticate with OCD3 .
+Default is empty.
+- `ocd3-password`: The password to authenticate with OCD3.
+Default is empty.

 ## Secrets